kaichen-z/Manydepth2/README.md

 ## 💾 Dataset Preparation

-For instructions on downloading the KITTI dataset, see [Monodepth2](https://github.com/nianticlabs/monodepth2)
+For instructions on downloading the KITTI dataset, see [Monodepth2](https://github.com/nianticlabs/monodepth2).

 Make sure you have first run `export_gt_depth.py` to extract ground truth files.

-You can also download it from this link [KITTI_GT](https://drive.google.com/file/d/19lGwLoWgWtzcd-ZCB_NK6TsJfrRU1ZPg/view?usp=drive_link)
+You can also download it from this link [KITTI_GT](https://drive.google.com/file/d/19lGwLoWgWtzcd-ZCB_NK6TsJfrRU1ZPg/view?usp=drive_link), and place it under ```splits/eigen/```.

+For instructions on downloading the KITTI dataset, see [SfMLearner](https://github.com/tinghuiz/SfMLearner/tree/master).

 ## 👀 Reproducing Paper Results